alphagov/govuk-frontend/docs/installation/get-started.md

 # Get started

-Get one GOV.UK Frontend component working in your application, so you can test everything works correctly before you add more components or styles.
+Get one GOV.UK Frontend component working in your application, so you can test everything works before you add more components or styles.

-You will need to do the following.
+You will need to do all the following steps to get your component working.

 1. Install GOV.UK Frontend.
 2. Add the HTML for a component to your application.